Marcello-Sega/pytim/docs/source/quick.rst

    :width: 70%
    :align: center

-This is a very basic example, and more are given below, in the :doc:`Tutorials`, and in the documentation of the modules.
+This is a very basic example, and more are given below and in the documentation of the modules.

 Non-planar interfaces
 =====================